 Meet the Staff

-Molly Hubbell is the Plum Street Market Garden Field and Farm Operations Coordinator for Keep Growing Detroit.
+Molly Hubbell is the KGD Farm Operations Coordinator.
 Prior to moving to Detroit in 2012, she lived and worked in Vermont where she studied plant & soil science and received a B.A. from The University of Vermont (UVM).
 Over the past twelve years, she has developed her farming skills—working in different capacities on organic farms, community gardens, and nurseries in both her native New York, Vermont, and now Detroit.
-At KGD, Molly coordinates field production at Plum St. is all too excited to share her love for farming with others.
+Molly is always excited to share her love for farming with others.
 In her spare time, she enjoys eating everything she grows(!) and playing in the dirt on her own farm in the northend neighborhood of Detroit.

 Lindsay Pielack is a Co-Director of Keep Growing Detroit.
 Lindsay has worked with the urban agriculture community in the City of Detroit for nine years, instrumental as an organizer in developing and expanding the Garden Resource Program, which grew from 70 gardens in 2004 to 1,416 gardens in 2012.
 In her past role as the Urban Garden Program Manager at the Greening of Detroit and now as the co-director of basic programs at Keep Growing Detroit, Lindsay manages new garden development, facilitating resource distribution, and working with community members to build connection, leadership, and capacity within Detroit’s urban agriculture community.
 Lindsay is proud to be a life-long resident of the City of Detroit, serving the community in which she lives.
 Lindsay graduated from the University of Michigan with a Bachelor of Science in Resource Ecology and Management.